savonet/book/language.md

 - `string.contains`: test whether a string contains (or begins or ends with) a particular substring,
-- `string.match`: test whether a string matches a regular expression,\TODO{give an example and explain basics of regexps, or maybe simply a reference to the corresponding section}
+- `string.match`: test whether a string matches a regular expression,\TODO{give an example and explain basics of regexps}
 - `string.replace`: replace substrings matching a regular expression,
 - `string.quote`: escape shell special characters (you should always use this